 Assuming you’ve found your way to Zermatt, you should be at the main train station, since Zermatt is a car-free village and you have to take a train in from Täsch.
 From the train station, follow signs to the Gornergratbahn and buy tickets.
 It’s only two blocks away: take a left from the station, then your first right.
 On very busy days, it can fill up and you may have to wait awhile for the next available train.

 To reach Zermatt by car: Zermatt is a car-free village, so first you drive to Täsch then take a short train ride to Zermatt.
 In Täsch, park in the large parking lot next to the train station (over 2000 spots).
 It costs about 16 CHF per day to park there.
 Buy return train tickets to Zermatt, which cost in 2016 16.40 CHF/adult, 8.20 CHF/child, children under 6 free, SBB Halbtax and Junior cards accepted.
 The train runs about every 20 minutes.
 See current prices and train schedule on www.zermatt.ch.

-By transit: Simply ride the train directly to Zermatt.
+By public transport: Simply ride the train directly to Zermatt.
 You don’t need to change trains in Täsch.

 Tickets & Prices